goldenashok/react-interview-question/README.md

    - Un Mount
 4. State Management
    - State
+        - The state is a built-in React object that is used to contain data or information about the component.
+A component's state can change over time; whenever it changes, the                   component re-renders.
    - Props
+        - Props are used to pass data from a parent component to a child component, while state is used to store data that can change within a component
    - Props Drilling
+        - Props Drilling is a practice in which a prop or data is passed from one parent component to one or lower children's components, resulting in multiple levels of the component             tree
    - context
+        - Context provides a way to pass data through the component tree without having to pass props down manually at every level
 5. Redux / Zustand
    - How
    - why